haqqman/address-data/README.md

 # Address Data

 **Address Data** is an address intelligence platform purpose-built for Nigeria.
-It provides developers, businesses, and admins with tools to validate, store, and retrieve Nigerian address data in a structured, efficient, and scalable way.
+It provides developers, businesses, and operations with tools to validate, store, and retrieve Nigerian address data in a structured, efficient, and scalable way.

 ## Project Overview

 The platform consists of:
-- A **User Portal** for submitting addresses.
+- A **Portal** for users to submit and manage addresses.
-- An **Admin Console** for manual verification, user management, and API key management.
+- A **Console** for manual verification, user management, and API key management.
 - A **Developer API** for programmatic access to verified address data and Nigerian geographic information.

 ## Local Development Setup